Federal Student Loan Information

 TYPES OF DIRECT LOANS AVAILABLE

 Subsidized Loan: This type of loan is awarded on the basis of financial need, as determined by the information reported on the FAFSA.
-The federal government pays the interest while the student is in school at least half-time (6 units).
+The federal government pays the interest while the student is in school at least 6 units.

 Unsubsidized Loan: This type of loan is not awarded based on need and is available regardless of income.
 However, interest will accrue from the time the loan is disbursed until it is paid in full.
-Students will have the option to pay the interest or defer the payment until after graduation.
+Students will have the option to pay the interest or defer the payment until they drop below 6 units or graduating/transferring.

 ANNUAL LOAN LIMITS